-Apart from Andrew’s current concentration at university, he is also interested in the aesthetics of clothes and images, the meanings and representations they formulate and project, especially those cultural artefacts belonging to the 1950s.
-‘Um Homem na Cidade’ is a project that addresses such interests, showcasing 1950s menswear.
-An 1950s aesthetic is often apparent in Andrew’s visual presentation, but day to day he is not solely influenced by the era, but also enjoys, and is driven by many contemporary things.
+Evident in Andrew’s choice of postgraduate research but more so by his visual presentation, he is interested in the aesthetics of the 1950s, the clothes and images and the meanings and representations that they formulate and project.
+Um Homem na Cidade is a project that addresses such interests by showcasing 1950s menswear however, day to day Andrew is not solely influenced by the era, but also enjoys many contemporary things.